th2-net/th2-common-j/README.md

 ### 3.13.6

-+ resets embedded `log4j` configuration before configuring from a file
++ resets embedded `log4j` configuration before configuring it from a file

 ### 3.13.5

-+ fix bug with message filtering by `message_type`
++ fix a bug with message filtering by `message_type`

 ### 3.13.4